 You can also get online to access email and the office network

-- Every smartphone offers access to email, enabling staff to to read and send messages on the move.
+- Every smartphone offers access to email, enabling staff to read and send messages on the move and at all times of the day or night.

 - Smartphones allow you to browse the web, check emails and run a huge range of business-related apps.